liyt96/web-crawler/page_content/README.md

 ## Introduction

-This is where the page contents will be stored.
+This is where the crawled page contents will be stored.